laibajahangir/aiops-log-analyzer/README.md

-# Log Analysis Using Open-Source LLM
+📌 Task Summary

-## Task Summary
+This project focuses on analyzing system log files using an open-source Large Language Model (LLM).
+The primary objectives included:

-The objective of this project was to perform log analysis using an open-source Large Language Model (LLM), store results in a database, and generate a structured report.
-Key tasks included:
+Parsing and preprocessing raw log files.

-- Parsing and preprocessing log files.
+Utilizing an LLM to interpret log messages and detect potential anomalies.

-- Leveraging an LLM for interpreting log messages and identifying potential anomalies.
+Storing the results in a structured database.

-- Storing analysis results in a database.
+Generating a comprehensive, human-readable report.

-- Generating a human-readable report.
+⚙️ Implementation Details

-## Implementation Details
+Due to resource constraints on my local machine, deploying a resource-intensive model like LLaMA 3 (8B) was not feasible.
+Therefore, I opted to use GPT-2 via HuggingFace and LangChain, an open-source LLM well-suited for CPU environments.

-Due to hardware and resource limitations on my local machine, I was unable to deploy the **LLaMA 3 8B model**, which requires high-end GPUs.
-Instead, I used **GPT-2** via HuggingFace and LangChain, which is an open-source model suitable for CPU-based environments.
+The project pipeline followed these steps:

-I followed the entire pipeline as outlined:
+Log Parsing: Loaded .log files and applied preprocessing techniques.

-1. **Log Parsing**: Loaded and preprocessed log data from `.log` files.
+LLM Analysis: Employed GPT-2 to semantically analyze log data and highlight anomalies or issues.

-2. **LLM Integration**: Used GPT-2 to analyze logs, identify issues, and extract semantic insights.
+Data Storage: Used SQLite for storing analysis results due to its simplicity and local compatibility (as PostgreSQL setup was not viable).

-3. **Database**: Used SQLite for storing the structured analysis, considering that PostgreSQL setup wasn't feasible locally.
+Report Generation: Created a structured and formatted report using python-docx to summarize insights and findings.

-4. **Reporting**: Generated a detailed Word document summarizing findings using `docx`.
+🤖 Justification for GPT-2

-## Justification for Model Choice
+GPT-2 was chosen because:

-The use of GPT-2 was necessary due to:
+It is open-source and freely available via HuggingFace.

-- Limited GPU resources.
+It runs efficiently in CPU-only environments.

-- Compatibility with CPU-only environments.
+It fulfilled the core analytical requirements of the project.

-- The project’s requirement for an open-source model, which GPT-2 satisfies.
+✅ Outcome

-Despite the limitations, the core task goals were achieved:
+Despite hardware limitations, all project goals were successfully achieved:

-- Logs were successfully parsed.
+Logs were parsed and analyzed.

-- Analysis was performed using an open-source LLM.
+An LLM was integrated for semantic understanding.

-- A database was created and populated.
+Analysis results were stored in a database.

-- A readable report was generated for stakeholders.
+A comprehensive report was generated for stakeholders.

-## Conclusion
+📝 Conclusion

-All assignment objectives were met within the constraints of the available infrastructure.
-This project demonstrates the ability to adapt toolchains and models based on the resources at hand, without compromising the integrity of the task.
+This project demonstrates my ability to adapt tools and models to infrastructure constraints while delivering a complete and functional solution.
+It showcases practical experience in integrating open-source LLMs, handling real-world log data, and delivering structured results in a resource-constrained environment.